 Use focus groups

-One thing is to offer customers various channels for sharing feedback; it's quite another to seek feedback proactively.
-For example, focus groups gather a number of your potential or existing customers to collect and gather constructive feedback or criticism.
+One thing is to offer customers various channels for sharing feedback; it's another to seek feedback proactively.
+For example, focus groups gather many potential or existing customers to collect and gather constructive feedback or criticism.

 Focus groups allow you to get honest responses.
 It creates space for you to ask pointed questions without the risk of losing the participants' interest, and it also encourages your participants to answer candidly.
 When someone writes a review or gives feedback, they often edit or "clean up" their answers.

 Focus groups happen in person and allow you to gather unfiltered feedback and criticism, including body language and nonverbal responses.